hugang/auto-test/doc/commands.md

 Wait for an element to be editable.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - wait time: The amount of time to wait (in milliseconds).
+    - wait time(value): The amount of time to wait (in milliseconds).

 ## wait for element not editable

 Wait for an element to not be editable.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - wait time: The amount of time to wait (in milliseconds).
+    - wait time(value): The amount of time to wait (in milliseconds).

 ## wait for element not present

 Wait for a target element to not be present on the page.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - wait time: The amount of time to wait (in milliseconds).
+    - wait time(value): The amount of time to wait (in milliseconds).

 ## wait for element not visible

 Wait for a target element to not be visible on the page.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - wait time: The amount of time to wait (in milliseconds).
+    - wait time(value): The amount of time to wait (in milliseconds).

 ## wait for element present [〇]